jamesbrysmart/DiceLife/README.md

 ### MVP

 As a user:
-  * I want to register for the App under my name, and state my hourly wage
-  * I want to start a new meeting, and add all the meeting members.
-(MVP: Add member names and wages manually)
-  * I want to start my created meeting, and see a ($) cost tracker display the current meeting cost every second
+  * I want to see a list of what will happen if I roll a certain number.
-  * I want to be able to save a meeting's cost, attendess, duration and date/time when it is finished for later viewing
-  * I want to be able to view previous meetings in date/time order, and see more information about a past meeting.
+  * I want to be able to click on a button that will roll a dice, resulting in a number between 2 and 12.
-  * I want to see a graph of meeting costs over time
+  * I want to see an outcome based on my roll that will tell me what to do with my Friday Night.

 ### Stretch
-  * I want to be able to select existing users of the App as meeting attendees, so that our wages don't have to be shown / inputted manually.
-If a meeting attendee doesn't have an account, I want to be able to manually add them to the App.
-  * I want to set a Maximum Cost an Maximum Duration for my Meeting, and see colourised progress bar displaying both a these
+  * I want to be able to pick a different category to roll for.
+One for meals, one for weekends, and one for a night out.
-  * I want to be able to state my yearly salary rather than hourly rate as an option on register
+  * I want to be able to create my own category and input different outcomes.
+  * I want to save and go back to some dice I previously made.
-  * I want to be able to view all meetings that I am an attenee for, and I want information about my meetings to not be visible to all users of the app.
+  * I want to be able to see outcomes of my previous dice rolls.
-  * I want to create a group of regular attendees for my meeting group to make setting up my meeting easier.
+  * I want a guide so that I know how to use this app.

   ---